TnTech-ECE/CapstoneStarterRepo/README.md

 ## Repo Organization

 ### [Reports](/Reports)

-In the reports section of this repository information about the individual expectations for the reports and how they should be housed is provided.

 The [Project Proposal](/Reports/Project%20Proposal/Project_ProposalV2.pdf) report addresses key questions about the project.
 It states exactly what the problem is and what the solution plans to achieve.